laravel-ja/craft/readme.md

 **Install Japanese version**

-    laravelja --lang ja new Install-path
+    laravelja new Install-path --lang ja
-    laravelja -l ja new Install-path
+    laravelja new Install-path-l ja

 **Set 757 permission with files on app/storage